-The fort was short-lived and was abandoned in 1842, at the end of the war.
+The fort was short-lived and abandoned in 1842 at the war’s end.

 Later, the community of Fort Ogden developed in the last part of the 19th century and took its name from the fort.

-A historic marker designates the site of the fort in front of the post office on U.S. 17 in Fort Ogden, Florida.
+A historical marker designates the site of the fort in front of the post office on U.S. 17 in Fort Ogden, Florida.

 © Kathy Alexander/Legends of America, updated November 2022.